Sonnie Hale: Early life

 John Robert Hale-Monro was born in Kensington, London, the son of Belle Reynolds and actor Robert Hale.
 His sister, Binnie Hale, was also an actress.
 Hale was educated at Beaumont College.

 Career

 He worked chiefly in musical and revue theatre, but also acted in several films with occasional screenwriting or directing credits.
 He first performed on stage at the London Pavilion in 1921 in the chorus of the revue Fun of the Fayre.
 A major personal investment in a show to tour the country planned for late 1939 proved financially ruinous due to the outbreak of war and the subsequent closure of most theatres.
 His slight acquaintance Evelyn Waugh advised him against such an investment.
 His reply was reported to be the sardonic "War is good for business, don't you know!"

-Hale's play The French Mistress premiered at Wimbledon Theatre in 1955.
+Hale's play The French Mistress premiered at the Prince of Wales Theatre, Cardiff in May 1955.
 It later enjoyed a long West End run, before being adapted into the film A French Mistress.